Good content is good business.

 Or, when writing copies for conversion: What are the benefits of the product/service and what problems do they solve?

 This isn’t a ‘good-to-have’, but a ‘must-have’ trait.
-A good web content writer must be able to incorporate this into her content production process.
+A good digital content writer must be able to incorporate this into her content production process.

 This concept may be more ingrained in some than others.
 Hire writers who speak the language of pain points and benefits at a native level.

-Being serious doesn’t mean no laughs, no smile, or no jokes.
+Being serious doesn’t mean no laughs, no smiles, or no jokes.
 What ‘serious’ here refers to is their working style.
 It sounds simple but it’s absolutely critical.

 A writer may be able to craft words as beautifully as George Orwell, Jane Austen, or Charles Dickens.
 But if deadlines aren’t met or the pieces go off-topic, your content strategy is pretty much moot.